 - Adult members 16 years and older may purchase a guest pass.
-For a safe and enjoyable visit we ask that members accompany their guests during their visit and all guests leave valid photo identification with the Membership Desk.
+For a safe and enjoyable visit we ask that members accompany their guests during their visit and all guests show a valid photo identification at the Membership Desk.

 You can buy a day pass at any one of our YMCA Health & Fitness Centres.
 That way, you'll be considered a member for the day and can participate in as many programs as you want.

 - Cancellation requests must be received from you in writing (either by email to firstname.lastname@example.org, or by signing a cancellation form in person at the centre).

 - A minimum notice of 10 business days is needed to cancel your membership.

 - Cancellations can’t be backdated and we do not issue refunds.